ADirin/OTP1_LectureMaterial/Week 1/Introduction to Software Engineering.md

 2. Software Design and Architecture: Involves designing the structure and organization of software components to achieve desired functionality, performance, and maintainability.

+3. Software Implementation: Focuses on the implementing (coding) of the requirements based on the sarchitectural design and selected development technology.

-3. Software Testing and Quality Assurance: Focuses on verifying and validating software to ensure it meets quality standards and performs as expected.
+4. Software Testing and Quality Assurance: Focuses on verifying and validating software to ensure it meets quality standards and performs as expected.

-4. Software Maintenance and Evolution: Addresses the ongoing maintenance, enhancement, and evolution of software systems to adapt to changing requirements and environments.
+5. Software Maintenance and Evolution: Addresses the ongoing maintenance, enhancement, and evolution of software systems to adapt to changing requirements and environments.

-5. **Software Project Management**: Involves planning, organizing, and controlling software projects to ensure they are completed on time, within budget, and according to specifications.
+**Software Project Management**: Involves planning, organizing, and controlling software projects to ensure they are completed on time, within budget, and according to specifications.

 > ![Software Engineering](/Images/software-engineering-introduction.png)

-# Software-Engineering-Processes:
-Software engineering processes are a set of activities that guide the creation of software products.
-These processes ensure that software is developed systematically, meeting quality standards, deadlines, and budget constraints.
-Common software engineering processes include:
-1. Requirements Engineering: Involves gathering, analyzing, documenting, and managing software requirements.
-   This phase ensures that the software addresses the needs of stakeholders effectively.

-2. Design: The design phase focuses on transforming requirements into a blueprint for the software system.
-   It includes architectural design, which defines the overall structure, and detailed design, which specifies the internal components and their interactions.

-3. Implementation: In this phase, the software is developed based on the design specifications.
-   Programming languages, tools, and frameworks are used to code the software components.

-4. Testing: Testing is performed to identify defects and verify that the software meets its requirements.
-   It includes various types of testing such as unit testing, integration testing, system testing, and acceptance testing.

-5. Deployment: The software is deployed to the target environment, ready for use by end-users.
-   This phase may involve installation, configuration, and data migration activities.

-6. Maintenance: Once deployed, the software requires ongoing maintenance to address issues, implement updates, and enhance functionality.
-   Maintenance activities ensure the long-term viability of the software system.

 # Software-Development-Life-Cycle
-he Software Development Life Cycle (SDLC) is a framework that describes the stages involved in the development of software.
+The Software Development Life Cycle (SDLC) is a framework that describes the stages involved in the development of software.
 It provides a structured approach to software development, guiding the progression from initial concept to final deployment.
 Common phases of the SDLC include:
 1. **Planning**: Involves defining project objectives, scope, budget, and schedule.